libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 It implements only features the users have needed so far.
 The following features are not yet implemented:

 * No support for more than 700 purchases per user per app: we do not yet support INAPP_CONTINUATION_TOKEN
-* No support for consumables and subscriptions (only supports non-consumable products currently).
+* No support for subscriptions (only supports non-consumable and consumable products currently).
-* No support for Libgdx applications that use AndroidFragmentApplication (only activity AndroidApplication is supported yet).

 More details on [Status page](STATUS.md)